hasOki/protractor_tutorial/README.md

 ##Configuration
 Protractor receive one input file as their config file to start testing.
 You can get the sample configuration file from inside protractor example folder, you can copy it as your base configuration.

 	$ cp ./node_modules/protractor/example/chromeOnlyConf.js protractor_conf.js

+Here is the sample config

 For more available configuration options you can access this file `./node_modules/protractor/referenceConf.js`

 ##Running Your First Test
 In your terminal, you will need to run 3 things:
-- `webdriver-manager`,
+- `webdriver-manager`
+  Protractor comes with
-- your web server that you want to test ( in this tutorial I run it using `grunt serve` ),
+- your web server that you want to test
+( in this tutorial I run it using `grunt serve` )
 - 'protractor'

-I am using tmux to manage my terminal instances like this:
+I am using [tmux](http://tmux.sourceforge.net/) to manage my terminal instances like this:

 ![terminal window](images/terminal_screenshot.png)

 ##Writing Your First Test